delaneyb/nativescript-remote-builds/README.md

 ### Notes:

+* `machines`: Only supports 1 set of credentials so the idea here is that the "machines" act as fallbacks for the same machine connected over Ethernet, Wi-Fi, WAN
+* `sshUser`: User to log in as and run commands under on the remote
+* `keychainPassword`: Machine refuses to sign builds run over SSH without unlocking keychain first.
+Your keychain password will be your MacOS login password
+* `remoteBuildsDir`: Directory on remote machine to perform builds in.
+Contents are not erased.
 * The remote machine will need to be configured to use SSH Key-Based authentication
 * You will need to have connected to the the remote machine at least once using your ssh key auth, and added the machine to your known_hosts
 * `tns` Flags e.g. `--clean` ,`--release` and `--env.prod` are ignored, the command run on the remote machine to perform the actual build is `tns build ios --for-device --env.sourceMap`